-Key audit matter How our audit addressed the key audit matter Assessment of carrying value of equity investments in Tega Our audit procedures included the following: Holdings Pte Limited, a wholly owned subsidiary a) Understanding and evaluating the design and testing (Refer to Note 2.6 "Investments in Subsidiaries and Joint Venture", the operating effectiveness of internal controls over the Note 2A (ii) "Critical estimates and judgements - Impairment of impairment assessment; Investments in Subsidiaries" and Note 4 "Investment in subsidiaries and joint venture", to the Standalone Financial Statements) b) Evaluating the Company's accounting policy in respect of impairment assessment of investments in subsidiaries; The Company carries equity investments in subsidiaries at cost less impairment losses, if any.
-For these investments carried at cost, where there is an indication of impairment to the carrying value, the Company performs impairment assessment in accordance Perusing the report issued by the external valuation experts engaged by the management and conducting enquiries with them to understand the assumptions considered by them; with Ind AS 36 'Impairment of Assets' and recognises impairment provision, if required, to bring the carrying value to its recoverable Evaluating the independence, competence and capability of the valuation experts engaged by the management; amount.
-Assessing the assumptions underlying the cash flow projections and assumptions used in the discounted cash flow model and evaluating the mathematical accuracy;
+How our audit addressed the key audit matter Our audit procedures included the following:

+- a) Understanding and evaluating the design and testing the operating effectiveness of internal controls over the impairment assessment; - Evaluating the Company's accounting policy in respect of impairment assessment of investments in subsidiaries; - Perusing the report issued by the external valuation experts engaged by the management and conducting enquiries with them to understand the assumptions considered by them; - Evaluating the independence, competence and capability of the valuation experts engaged by the management; - e) Assessing the assumptions underlying the cash flow projections and assumptions used in the discounted cash flow model and evaluating the mathematical accuracy;

-Key audit matter How our audit addressed the key audit matter The Company's equity investments in subsidiaries as at March 31, 2023 includes investments in the above mentioned wholly-owned subsidiary aggregating to ₹4,504.18 million.
+The Company's equity investments in subsidiaries as at March 31, 2023 includes investments in the above mentioned wholly-owned subsidiary aggregating to ₹4,504.18 million.
 The management has carried out impairment assessment in view of the subsidiary's networth being less than the carrying amount of the investment.
-For assessing the recoverable amount using the discounted cashflow appropriateness of the discounted cash flow model and key assumptions therein and performing sensitivity analysis over key assumptions to corroborate the recoverable amount of the investments; a) Assessing adequacy and appropriateness of the presentation model, the Company's management has engaged independent valuation experts and based on their assessment, no provision and disclosures in the Standalone Financial Statements. for impairment to the carrying value of this investment was considered necessary.
-Based on the above procedures performed, the management's impairment assessment of the investments in the subsidiary was We considered this as a key audit matter because of the significant carrying value of the above-mentioned investment and estimation uncertainty in assumptions used in assessing future cashflows, such as discount rate, rate of growth over the estimation period and terminal growth rate which are affected by future market and economic conditions and, hence, are inherently uncertain.
+For assessing the recoverable amount using the discounted cashflow model, the Company's management has engaged independent valuation experts and based on their assessment, no provision for impairment to the carrying value of this investment was considered necessary.

+We considered this as a key audit matter because of the significant carrying value of the above-mentioned investment and estimation uncertainty in assumptions used in assessing future cashflows, such as discount rate, rate of growth over the estimation period and terminal growth rate which are affected by future market and economic conditions and, hence, are inherently uncertain.